VincentJ711/goshopping-api/README.md

 ## goshopping-api

 This api is hosted on ec2 @ `http://54.151.78.250:8080/goshopping-api`.
 To be more specific, a tomcat process is actually serving the api.war file generated during the Jenkins build.
 This unzipped api.war file is our application.
+You can find the documentation for this api @ `http://54.151.78.250:8080/goshopping-api/docs/index.html`

 ### ci/cd setup